 Please wait while we get you the best prices.

 Your item will be collected by a courier from home or work.
-You can also book a drop off service and take to the advised drop off point, either a USPS Post Office or Fedex store.
+You can also book a drop off service and take to the advised drop off point, either a USPS Post Office or FedEx store.
 From here the package will be processed to a central sort location in the US, where it will be dispatched to the correct state if it is a domestic shipment or sent overseas if international.

 Some delivery services come with two shipping labels, such as DHL eCommerce both of which must be attached to your package.
-One label will ensure your package gets to the sort depot, so you might not be familiar with the address, whilst the second label will have your recipient address on it.
+One label will ensure your package gets to the sorting depot, so you might not be familiar with the address, whilst the second label will have your recipient address on it.

 Once it has been sorted, your package is then shipped to the final delivery destination and delivered by the courier you selected, or their local and equivalent service level delivery agent.
-We always advise you share the tracking number with the recipient so they can follow the item, and that you provide a local contact number for them just in case there is any issue.
+We always advise you share the tracking number with the recipient so they can follow the item, and that you provide a local contact number for them just in case there is an issue.